Electric Campsite Rules

 Day weekend & Labor Day weekend.

-Extension cords may not be run from one
+Cords may not run from one campsite to another

 No more than two camper units may occupy any campsite unless otherwise